erazlogo/zotero-markdown-translators/README.md

 - Link visualization: Backlinks, local Graph view, Global Graph view (<a href="https://youtu.be/8ZLO61HdQZY">video</a>)
 - Organizing with Workspaces (Core plugins: Workspaces - on) (<a href="https://youtu.be/FB67xMG2MP8">video</a>)
 ### Connecting Zotero and Obsidian
-- Use Shift-Command-1 shortcut to link a Zotero item to a Bear note (<a href="https://youtu.be/iQiYAoEaD9U">video</a>)
 - Use Shift-Command-2 shortcut to link a Zotero item to an Obsidian note (<a href="https://youtu.be/y4Ye0OFzpQ8">video</a>)
 - Shift-drag to copy an annotation from Zotero to Obsidian (<a href="https://youtu.be/2b9m8qPViZ4">video</a>)
 - Create a link to an Obsidian note from a Zotero item (<a href="https://youtu.be/Bq-maQwngdo">video</a>)